Ready to try plant-based? Do these 5 things first!

 Can you lose weight with intuitive eating?

 Because weight loss is typically driven by external factors like numbers on the scale or a desired body shape, intuitive eating does not focus on losing weight as an end goal.
 In short, focusing on how much you weigh distracts you from focusing on your internal cues.
 Some of my intuitive eating clients lose weight, some gain weight, and some stay the same.
+Your body weight is determined by countless genetic and environmental factors.
 Intuitive eating is all about learning to trust your body and knowing that your body will settle in to its best weight when you form a healthy relationship with food.

 Also, weight loss is not a behavior.
 There are many ways to lose weight that leave you unhealthy and unwell.
-Because of this, I recommend focusing on healthy behaviors that make you feel good.
-Some examples: moving your body regularly, eating foods that nourish you and bring you pleasure, connecting with the people you love, relieving stress, getting fresh air, resting, and living a purposeful life.
+Because of this, I think it’s better to focus on healthy behaviors that make you feel good and and general healthy living.
+Some examples: moving your body regularly, eating nutritious foods and a variety of foods that bring you pleasure, connecting with the people you love, relieving stress, getting fresh air, resting, and living a purposeful life.

 5 Things You’ll Learn From Intuitive Eating